msnider/inliner/README.md

 **Summary:** Given a Style Sheet & User Agent, Inliner should produce a stylesheet that should render identically in the browser, but request 0 external resources and not rely on any media queries (so it will look the same on all devices).

+## Requirements

+To run the built application:
+* Java 1.7+

+To build:
+* JDK 1.7+
+* Maven 3

+## Run

+Inliner is built with Spring Boot, so it can easily be run via Maven:

+`mvn spring-boot:run`

+Or it can be built into a runnable jar:

+`mvn package`

+Which can be run:

+`java -jar target/mymodule-0.0.1-SNAPSHOT.jar`